 Privacy Concerns:

-- In situations where panic buttons are used for personal safety, such as wearable devices, users may have privacy concerns, particularly if location tracking is involved.
+- When panic buttons are used for personal safety, such as wearable devices, users may have privacy concerns, mainly if location tracking is involved.

 -